Gondola ride in Venice: What you need to know + tips & review

 How do you book the best gondola rides in Venice? (+Combos)

 Grand Canal Tour.
 Although I didn’t want to be on the busy Grand Canal, I know that for many travelers, that’s a must.
-This private gondola will take you across Venice’s highlight, and the tour lasts 30 minutes.
+This private gondola will take you across Venice’s highlights, and the tour lasts 30 minutes.
 You can book the Grand Canal tour here.

 Guided walking tour and gondola.
 This one is similar to the previous tour, but this time, the combo includes a guided walk and a gondola ride.
 That’s a great option if you want to do as much as possible in one day.
 See prices for this tour here.